 Your landlord must take reasonable care of any belongings you have left at the property.
 They should contact you and make arrangements for you to collect your belongings within a reasonable time.

-Your landlord can sell or dispose of your belongings if you don't collect them within a reasonable time or if they can't make contact with you.
+Your landlord can sell your belongings and deduct any storage costs if you don't collect them within a reasonable time or if they can't make contact with you.

 Where to get advice

 Get advice immediately if you're facing eviction or homelessness.

 If you need to talk to someone, we’ll do our best to help